Gustominox/notes/README.md

-# Notes and Cheat Sheet's whit usefull commands
+# Notes and Cheat Sheet's with usefull commands